Vinyl Siding vs Wood Siding

 Like previously mentioned, when the color of your vinyl siding does fade, painting is a risky and often unsuccessful option.
 So if at any point after installation you become unhappy with the color, there really isn’t a great maintenance option you could choose to breathe new life into your home’s exterior.

 Vinyl also does not hold up well in various weather conditions.
 In cold weather vinyl becomes very brittle and can easily crack.
 If your vinyl does crack, due to cold weather or something else like a power washer or being hit by a baseball, this exposes your substrate to moisture and insects which can cause irreparable damage.
 In hot climates, vinyl softens which can lead to melting and warping.
 Once something has caused your vinyl to dent, warp or shift it’s almost impossible to return it to its original shape.
-If any of these things do cause damage, replacing siding panels can be difficult, costly and very hard to match the color of your existing siding.
+If any of these things do cause damage, replacing siding panels can be difficult.
+But also costly and very hard to match the color of your existing siding.

 Modified wood siding is made of real wood that’s been modified with an organic, bio-based liquid.
 It’s non-toxic, contains no VOCs and can be disposed of like any other wood.
 Made from sustainable softwoods, modified wood siding has a much lower impact on the environment than vinyl both in production and at time of disposal.